johannschopplich/nuxt-api-party/docs/api/use-my-api-data.md

   client?: boolean
   /**
    * Cache the response for the same request.
-   * If set to `true`, the cache key will be generated from the request options.
+   * You can customize the cache key with the `key` option.
-   * Alternatively, a custom cache key can be provided.
    * @default true
    */
-  cache?: boolean | MaybeRefOrGetter<string>
+  cache?: boolean
   /**
+   * By default, a cache key will be generated from the request options.
+   * With this option, you can provide a custom cache key.
+   * @default undefined
+   */
+  key?: MaybeRefOrGetter<string>
+  /**
    * Watch an array of reactive sources and auto-refresh the fetch result when they change.
    * Fetch options and URL are watched by default.
 You can completely ignore reactive sources by using `watch: false`.
+   * @default undefined
    */
   watch?: (WatchSource<unknown> | object)[] | false
 }